Finding uniformly most reliable graphs by counting trivial cuts: The Bipartite Graphs and are UMRGs

 These sets are pairwise disjoint, so

-In the following, we bound term-by-term.
-Beginning with the last one, if $S$ is a square, then, in a regular $(8,16)$-graph, the complement of the square has four edges as well.
-Thus, that complement can be a square or a triangle with a pending edge.
-However, if $G$ has girth 4 or greater, then $S^c$ must be a square.
-So, for each pair of complement squares, we have only one set in $M^8_{4,8}$.
-If the graph $G$ has girth $3$, then each set in $M^8_{4,8}$ corresponds to one or two squares.
-In any case, the cardinality is at least $c/2$.
+Let us bound each term on the right-hand side.
+For $| M^8_{4,8}|$, if $S$ is a square then in a regular $(8,16)$-graph the complement of the square has four edges as well.
+That complement is either a square or a triangle with a pendant edge.
+Further, if $G$ is triangle-free then $S^c$ must be a square.
+So, for each pair of complement squares there is only one set in $M^8_{4,8}$.
+If $G$ has some triangle then each set in $M^8_{4,8}$ corresponds to one or two squares; in both cases the cardinality is at least $s/2$.